 Overview:

-The Stepladder Program for Interdisciplinary Research and Learning (SPIRaL) nvite proposals from all instructional faculty for the development of new team-taught interdisciplinary research courses, UNIV 198, UNIV 298, and UNIV 398.
+The Center for Integrative Studies’ Stepladder Program for Interdisciplinary Research and Learning (SPIRaL) and Undergraduate Studies invite proposals from all instructional faculty for the development of new team-taught interdisciplinary research courses, UNIV 198, UNIV 298, and UNIV 398.
 In thinking about possibilities for new courses, we encourage faculty to think as broadly and creatively as possible, both about course content and structure and about how the course relates to other CI courses.
 Faculty and programs are encouraged to transform courses already in majors into team taught interdisciplinary student research courses to embed these intensive integrated high impact practices into the curriculum of degree programs.

-Awarded faculty will receive stipends of $0 for each team member, which covers faculty team collaboration on interdisciplinary research course development, participation in a CIS Team Teaching Faculty Learning Community Spring 2018 (meeting monthly second Thursday of the month at 3pm), consultation with program chairs, a deliverable in May of a course syllabus for the team taught course, a report on the purpose of the learning activities planned and their alignment with outcome assessment, and participation in a Undergraduate Studies research study on the effectiveness of team-teaching.
+Awarded faculty will receive stipends of $1,500 for each team member, which covers faculty team collaboration with CIS on interdisciplinary research course development and design, participation in a CIS Team Teaching Faculty Learning Community Spring 2018 (meeting monthly second Thursday of the month at 3pm), consultation with program chairs in cases where the course might serve as a substitute for a major requirement, a deliverable in May of a course syllabus for the team taught course, a report on the purpose of the learning activities planned and their alignment with learning outcome assessment, and participation in a CIS and Undergraduate Studies research study on the effectiveness of team-teaching.
 Up to three teams will be awarded stipends.

-The expectation is that these new courses would be offered in either fall or spring of AY -1, and then added to a rotation along with existing SPIRaL courses, with each section team-taught by two instructors in different disciplines.
+The expectation is that these new courses would be offered in either fall or spring of AY 18-19, and then added to a rotation along with existing SPIRaL courses, with each section team-taught by two instructors in different disciplines.
 A total of 6 WTUs will be provided for each section, to be split between the instructors.